Chicago Closing Cost Calculator: Estimate What You May Net

 Recording Fees and Miscellaneous

-Total Closing Cost Estimate
+Approximate Total Closing Cost Estimate

-For a $500,000 Chicago home sale, typical seller closing costs:
+For a $500,000 Chicago home sale, approximate seller closing costs:

-Transfer taxes$3,750
+Transfer taxes~$3,750

-Title insurance$2,000
+Title insurance~$2,000

-Attorney fees$750
+Attorney fees~$750

-Recording and misc$300
+Recording and misc~$300

 Repairs, Credits, and Concessions